denten-books/plain-text/3-chapter.md

 of inscription.
 The very invention of word processing thus corresponds to the decline of text into ephemera.
 What was visible through a hole punch on ticker tape, was now submerged into tape.
 The tape no longer afforded human legibility nor comprehension.
 Encoding used by MT/ST retained the familiar (from the earlier sections) underlying structure (7-bit encoding, in this case) which, on tape, ceased to be recoverable by the naked eye.
 The inscription lay literally beyond (human) sense.
-Lacking the perceptual apparatus to perceive what are called "magnetic domains" and inscribed "polarities"[^ln3-magnet] that take place of visible alphabets.
+We lack the perceptual apparatus to perceive "magnetic domains" and "polarities"[^ln3-magnet] that take place of visible alphabets.
 Magnetic storage remains for all unassisted intents and purposes, a black slate.

 #### C: Screen, 1968-today